jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 1. There is one condition to determine the bad debt relief can be claimed if -

-    1. **requirements under s.58 GSTA and Part X of GST Regulations 2014 arefulfilled**; and
+    1. **requirements under s.58 GSTA and Part X of GST Regulations 2014 are fulfilled**; and
     2. **the supply is made by a GST registered person to another GST registered person**

 2. Therefore, you need to update the GST No for your customer who is GST registered person.
 See the screenshot below.